 The officers of the agency are accountable to the Board; strategic and operational management is delegated to the Chief Executive Officer, supported by a Senior Leadership Team, and is responsible for strategic and operational management of the agency.
-The team comprises Chief Executive Officer, Director of Adult Services and Operations and Director of Finance and HR.
+The team comprises Chief Executive Officer, Director of Adult Services and Operations and Director of Finance and HR and Head of Children's Services.